MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 - **`StrTraitATL<wchar_t | char | TCHAR, ChTraitsOS<wchar_t | char |TCHAR>>`**

-   The class does not require CRT support and searches for resource strings in the module specified by `m_hInstResource` (a member of the application's module class).
+   The class doesn't require CRT support and searches for resource strings in the module specified by `m_hInstResource` (a member of the application's module class).

 - **`StrTraitMFC<wchar_t | char | TCHAR, ChTraitsCRT<wchar_t | char | TCHAR>>`**